Castlevania: Symphony of the Night: Development

 In 1994, development began on a Castlevania game for the 32X, retroactively known under the title Castlevania: The Bloodletting.
 A playable prototype was created, but Konami decided to refocus its efforts on the PlayStation, and the game was cancelled as a result.
 Changes were made to these initial ideas, and the project became Symphony of the Night.

 The game was directed and produced by Toru Hagihara, who had directed the previous entry, Rondo of Blood.
 Igarashi had creative influence and was involved with the story-writing and programming.
 Part way through production, Hagihara was promoted to head of the division and asked Igarashi to finish the game as the assistant director.
 From the outset, the game was intended to represent a new direction for the franchise.
-According to Igarashi, Castlevania: Symphony of the Night began development as "something of a side story for the series, we were able to break alot [sic] of Castlevania conventions and introduce a lot of new elements that we still use today".
+According to Igarashi, Castlevania: Symphony of the Night began development as "something of a side story for the series, we were able to break a lot of Castlevania conventions and introduce a lot of new elements that we still use today".
 Their primary motivation for the abrupt design change was the sight of dozens of Castlevania games in bargain bins of Japanese video game stores; linear Castlevania games offered limited replay value after completion.
 A noted fan of 2D games, Igarashi was instrumental in refining the game's control scheme.